jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_4.rst

                 return True
         return False

-  the test still green.
+  the test is still green.

 * I use :ref:`Logical Negation (NOT)<test_logical_negation>` to write the :ref:`if statements` in terms of :ref:`True<test_what_is_true>`

   .. code-block:: python
-    :lineno-start: 106
+    :lineno-start: 104
     :emphasize-lines: 3-4, 6-7

     def logical_nor(first_input, second_input):